NavyAdmiral/linkmarines/2018-06-28--known-partnerships/index.md

 [In this post] (https://www.linkedin.com/pulse/smart-contracts-deals-without-lawyers-tom-gonser/) it is also believed Tom Gonser references chainlink.

-> Finally, we’ll hear from Sergey Nasarov, CEO of Smartcontract.com about the importance of oracles to get data in and out of smart contracts securely.
+> Finally, we’ll hear from Sergey Nazarov, CEO of Smartcontract.com about the importance of oracles to get data in and out of smart contracts securely.

 > Where will the data come from to connect smart contracts to the data they need to make decisions?
 How will we know we can rely on these data sources?

-> Do smart contracts require a decentralized "trust-less" block chain to operate?
+> Do smart contracts require a decentralized "trustless" block chain to operate?
 Or can these same contracts be built on ‘trusted’ networks?

 ## CEEK